 Assessment of Practice Documentation

-As a student it is your responsibility to familiarise yourself with your assessment of practice documentation and practice learning outcomes for the placements you attend.
-This will help you to plan for and document your placement learning opportunities and support your practise supervisors and assessors to provide you with feedback using the assessment of practice documentation appropriately.
+As a student it is your responsibility to familiarise yourself with your assessment of practice documentation and Work Based Learning placement learning outcomes for the placements you attend.
+This will help you to plan for and document your placement learning opportunities and support your Work Based Learning supervisors to provide you with feedback using the assessment of practice documentation appropriately.

-You must document in the - Dietetics Attendance Form - all hours you attend on your placement and have these verified by your practice supervisor or other registered professional you work with on your shifts.
+You must document all hours you attend on your placement and have these verified by your placement provider.

-PARE provides you with a placement learning evaluation survey (NETS) which you must submit when you complete your placement learning experience.
+You will be invited by the university to complete a placement learning evaluation questionnaire when you complete your placement learning experience.
 Further information is provided on the Evaluation page on this website.